-For the proper function of a WIPS and to ensure that the WIPS does not conduct inadvertent DDoS attacks against unintended wireless devices, a properly maintained and detailed Whitelist is required.
-The Whitelist is the detailed list of all devices connected to a WLAN Access System and all its expected operating behavior.
-With this list, rules can be made to defend the Whitelisted devices from unauthorized devices and from connecting to the network while in a misconfigured or insecure state.
-There can be more than one Whitelist that the WIPS system monitors.
-In this case, each Whitelist is separate from each other and no interaction between devices on a separate Whitelist is allowed.
-The Graylist is an optional list of expected devices are not allowed to connect to any Whitelist devices.
-The blacklist, is a list of all devices not contained in the Whitelist, or Graylist.
-If it exists, these devices must be prevented from forming any connection to any devices on the Whitelist (See Section 7.2.1).
+For the proper function of a WIPS and to ensure that the WIPS does not conduct inadvertent DDoS attacks against unintended wireless devices, a properly maintained and detailed Allowlist is required.
+The Allowlist is the detailed list of all devices connected to a WLAN Access System and all its expected operating behavior.
+With this list, rules can be made to defend the Allowlisted devices from unauthorized devices and from connecting to the network while in a misconfigured or insecure state.
+There can be more than one Allowlist that the WIPS system monitors.
+In this case, each Allowlist is separate from each other and no interaction between devices on a separate Allowlist is allowed.
+The Graylist is an optional list of expected devices are not allowed to connect to any Allowlist devices.
+The Denylist, is a list of all devices not contained in the Allowlist, or Graylist.
+If it exists, these devices must be prevented from forming any connection to any devices on the Allowlist (See Section 7.2.1).

-7.2.1 WIPS WHITELIST
+7.2.1 WIPS ALLOWLIST

-A WIPS solution deployed to secure a WLAN Access System requires all information on the Whitelist of the WLAN Access System to remain current.
-For details on the Whitelist see section 6.1.1.
-This Whitelist must be maintained and accessible by the WIPS at all times to ensure that the WIPS does not either deny access to an authorized device, or allow an unauthorized device to attempt to connect to the network.
+The Allowlist is the detailed list of all devices connected to a WLAN Access System and all its expected operating behavior.
+A WIPS solution deployed to secure a WLAN Access System requires all information on the Allowlist of the WLAN Access System to remain current.
+For details on the Allowlist see section 6.1.1.
+This Allowlist must be maintained and accessible by the WIPS at all times to ensure that the WIPS does not either deny access to an authorized device, or allow an unauthorized device to attempt to connect to the network.

-With a Whitelist established, the standard operating procedures of the network can be created.
-Any device not specifically on the Whitelist should be blocked from establishing any network connection to the authorized WLAN Access System and a notification should be made of this event.
-This includes any non-Whitelisted devices attempting to make a network connection to either the WLAN AP or the WLAN EUDs.
-Furthermore, the WIPS should be capable of monitoring the Whitelisted WLAN APs and WLAN EUDs and if they are detected deviating from the normal operating parameters of the WLAN Access System, they should be blocked from network connectivity and a notification made of this event.
+With a Allowlist established, the standard operating procedures of the network can be created.
+Any device not specifically on the Allowlist should be blocked from establishing any network connection to the authorized WLAN Access System and a notification should be made of this event.
+This includes any non-Allowlisted devices attempting to make a network connection to either the WLAN AP or the WLAN EUDs.
+Furthermore, the WIPS should be capable of monitoring the Allowlisted WLAN APs and WLAN EUDs and if they are detected deviating from the normal operating parameters of the WLAN Access System, they should be blocked from network connectivity and a notification made of this event.
 This includes operating on a different channel than expected, attempting to connect to another network, attempting to create a wireless bridge, etc.